Claire Hughes – Founder

 My vision is to create a safe, friendly space where children and adults feel welcome, valued and can learn new skills whilst having an enormous amount of fun.
 Somewhere for everyone to reconnect with nature.

 I have a strong belief in active, child initiated learning and a keen interest in nature.
-My personal ethos of take care of yourself, others and the world around you is reflected strongly in the ethos of Forest School.
+My personal ethos of ‘take care of yourself, others and the world around you’ is reflected strongly in the ethos of Forest School.

 My qualifications include a B’Ed (hons) from Liverpool Hope University; Reading Recovery; Forest School Leader Level 3 ; FAA Level 3 Award in Principles of Safeguarding and Protecting Children, Young People or Vulnerable Adults; Paediatric and Outdoor First Aid and Level 2 in food safety and hygiene for catering.
 CACHE Level 2 Certificate in Understanding Children and Young People’s Mental Health; TQUK Level 2 Award in the Prevention and Control of Infection (RQF) qualification and TQUK Level 2 Certificate in Understanding Specific Learning Difficulties.

-We have just entered the 5th year of Woodland Nurture!
-It has been a wonderful 4 years of learning; developing our practice; meeting many wonderful people; supporting our participants as they grow.
+We have just entered the 6th year of Woodland Nurture!
+It has been a wonderful 5 years of learning; developing our practice; meeting many wonderful people; supporting our participants as they grow.
 We started with just one tiny EHE group and one Stay and Play session and have gone from strength to strength.
 I am very excited about what the future holds and very lucky to be surrounded by a supportive team who are helping to realise my dreams.

 When I’m not in the woods, I am generally found with my head in a book; with a spade in the garden; out walking the dog; chilling with friends or reliving my youth at a music concert!
+My new favourite hobby is paddleboarding and I have invested in some winter gear so that I can go out on my board year round.

 Laura Owen – Forest School Leader